efarish/portfolio/llm/corrective_rag/README.md

 ## Demonstration

 Below is a demo of the application.
 I use OpenAI's ChatGPT website to first do a query on Corrective RAG.
 Since this is a new use case for LLMs, nothing relevant is found.
 I then use the application I wrote (deployed to AWS EKS) to anwser the question.
 The source paper is cited at the end of the response.
+I first enter questions that can be answered by documents contained in the corpus.
+I then ask a question that cannot be answered from the corpus to demonstrate the app's ability to evaluate relevant content.

 https://github.com/efarish/portfolio/assets/165571745/e26d7865-940a-4a66-b755-4efafe983801